OllyCrook/contract-test-demo/README.md

 ### Base class names when using packageWithBaseClasses in the pom
 Because the pom specifes the package containing base classes, Spring Boot Contract will expect the following:
 - src/test/resources/contracts/**providerContract** -> expects to use **ProviderContractBase**.java
-- src/test/resources/contracts/**providerFunctional** -> expects to use **ProviderFunctionalBase**.java
+- src/test/resources/contracts/**providerIntegration** -> expects to use **providerIntegrationBase**.java

 These classes must be present in the package **nl.crook.olly.contract.demo.provider.contract.base**

 ## Groovy files get compiled to Java classes, with the Java names based on the directory name by default
 For example, if you have
-- src/test/resources/contracts/**providerFunctional**/test1.groovy
+- src/test/resources/contracts/**providerIntegration**/test1.groovy
-- src/test/resources/contracts/**providerFunctional**/test2.groovy
+- src/test/resources/contracts/**providerIntegration**/test2.groovy

 Then mvn clean install will generate a test class based on te directory name
-- provider/target/generated-test-sources/contracts/nl/crook/olly/contract/demo/provider/contract/base/**ProviderFunctional**.java
+- provider/target/generated-test-sources/contracts/nl/crook/olly/contract/demo/provider/contract/base/**providerIntegration**.java

-And ProviderFunctional.java will contain the following 2 methods
+And providerIntegration.java will contain the following 2 methods
 - validate_test1()
 - validate_test2()